VIPIN-PASWAN/VIPIN-PASWAN/README.md

   ## 👨‍💼 About Me

 - I’m interested in Game Development and Web Development
-- I’m currently learning DSA and Dango.
+- I’m currently learning DSA and Django.
 - I’m looking to collaborate on OpenSource Projects.
 - I'm a Video Editor too.